-Irish History in Salem, MA
+Irish History from the Phillips House in Salem, MA

 During the early 20th century, the Phillips family employed a number of Irish servants at their home on Chestnut Street.
 Like many servants at the time, most of the servants the Phillipses hired were young, white, single females who were either immigrants themselves or first generation Americans.